-Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Passionate Response
+Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Adamant Response

 — Pornhub ARIA (@Pornhub) April 5, 2017

 So how is Kendall Jenner handling the huge backlash coming on the heels of the Pepsi ad?
-Well, according to a previous report from The Inquisitr, she’s just trying to keep out of the spotlight until the situation becomes a bit less heated.
+Well, according to a previous report from the Inquisitr, she’s just trying to keep out of the spotlight until the situation becomes a bit less heated.

 “Kendall is still not happy about the controversy.
 She plans on laying low until things calm down.
 She still talks about it a lot and has support from her family.
 She is spending a quiet weekend with her family,” writes People.